 Occasionally, St. John's accepts an applicant who has not graduated from high school.
-Students applying for such early admission should be well qualified to profit from the college program and must submit either the results of a nationally recognized test (SAT, ACT, or PSAT) or a GED or its equivalent.
+Students applying for such early admission should be well qualified to profit from the college program and must submit the results of a GED or its equivalent.
+SAT or ACT scores are also required.
 A campus visit and interview are especially important in such cases.

 Although St. John’s does not accept academic credits for any Advanced Placement courses taken in high school, such courses, along with honors classes or an International Baccalaureate program, do show initiative and a strong evidence of academic achievement.
 These are considered as positives in the evaluation of your application to St. John’s.

 St. John's welcomes applications from homeschooled students.
-In addition to the general requirements noted above, homeschoolers should submit a GED or its equivalent, or the results of either the SAT or ACT.
-They should submit an outline of the curriculum they have followed, arranged in chronological order by conventional subject matter, with brief descriptions of the course content and texts used.
+In addition to the general requirements noted above, homeschoolers should submit documentation of high school graduation, a GED, or its equivalent.
+SAT or ACT scores are also required.
+Please submit an outline of the curriculum they have followed, arranged in chronological order by conventional subject matter, with brief descriptions of the course content and texts used.

 Because the St. John's program is comprehensive and covers all four years for all students, new students are admitted only as freshmen.
 In other words, credits for other college work do not transfer.
 About 25 percent of every entering class has attended college elsewhere first.